Santalum album: Australia

+Indonesia

+Indonesia forms part of the native range of S. album, with important natural and cultivated populations in East Nusa Tenggara, including the island of Timor.
+The species occurs in both forest populations and farmer-managed plantations.
+A study of sandalwood populations in North Central Timor and South Central Timor found that successfully managed farm plantations had growth characteristics comparable to those of forest populations.
+The study concluded that farmer participation could make an important contribution to the conservation and regeneration of sandalwood in the region.
+Research and forestry programmes in Indonesia have also examined the domestication, restoration, genetic conservation and sustainable use of sandalwood.
+Commercial Indonesian sandalwood oil is supplied to international fragrance and essential-oil markets by companies including FP Aromatics, a Singapore-based essential-oil supplier.
+The company states that its Indonesian sandalwood is obtained from privately grown plantations in Java and processed through partnerships with local farmers and collectors.
+FP Aromatics has been a member of the Union for Ethical BioTrade since 2025.

 Comoros

 White sandalwood is grated against a stone, coral, or ceramic surface to make a sun-protective medicinal paste called msindzano, worn on the faces of women and girls in Comoros.

 Sri Lanka

 The harvesting of sandalwood is preferred to be of trees that are advanced in age.
 Saleable wood can, however, be of trees as young as seven years.
 The entire plant is removed rather than cut to the base, as in coppiced species.
 The extensive removal of S. album over the past century led to increased vulnerability to extinction.

-As of 2020, small plantations of white sandalwood also exist in China, Indonesia, Malaysia, the Philippines and the Pacific Islands.

 China

-Sandalwood has been used over a longtime in China for the construction of statues and temples, and was burned in censers during religious rites.
+Sandalwood has been used over a long time in China for the construction of statues and temples, and was burned in censers during religious rites.

 Egypt

 Sandalwood was used for embalming mummies, and later was burned as part of Muslim funerals.